China Mobile growth hopes pinned on iPhone tie-up, network upgrade

 China now has 987.6 million users, which number is set to hit 1 billion later this year, with handset makers clamouring for more share as subscribers become more sophisticated.

-China Mobile, which has 665 million users -- more than double the U.S. population, is now the only carrier in the country without an iPhone contract with Apple Inc (AAPL.O).
+China Mobile, which has 665 million users -- more than double the U.S. population, is now the only carrier in the country without an iPhone contract with Apple Inc.

 Analysts are currently mixed on when Apple and China Mobile would seal a deal, with some expecting it to happen as early as the second half of this year.